Toalaah/dotfiles/README.md

 ## Config 🚀

+### Prerequisites
+You should have the following programs / packages already preinstalled, using brew or other standard installation methods:

+- Nvim (Neovim)
+- Tmux
+- iTerm2 (macOS terminal emulator, optional)
+- Zsh (preferred shell of mine)

 ### Installation
 1. Clone into the repository with the following command and navigate into the directory
 ```shell